Living in Spain

 Exit Tax

-UK Pension Planning
+UK Pension Planning in Spain

 If you have a UK pension and now live in Spain, you have important decisions to make about how and where to access your retirement savings.
-The right approach can help reduce tax, avoid unnecessary charges, and secure a stable income for the future.

 Defined Contribution Pensions

-Transferring DC pensions to a SIPP or QROPS can offer greater flexibility, currency options, and simplified management.
+Transferring DC pensions to a SIPP or QROPS can offer greater flexibility, currency options and simplified management.

 Defined Benefit Pensions